KOBIA-m/devops-primer/README.md

 Follow along as i build this out🪴
 ## About
 I'm learning DevOps through the IBM Professional Certificate on Coursera and building a strong foundation in:
-Cloud, containers and kubernetes
+Cloud, containers and kubernetes.
-CI/CD and automation
+CI/CD and automation.
-Monitoring, security and observability
+Monitoring, security and observability.

 This repo will grow as my skills do - stay tuned.🚀